dhammon/AttacksAndCountermeasures/textbook/02-Cryptology.md

 > Notice the difference in the digest length between MD5 and SHA-256.
 > #### Step 3 - Analyze File Changes
 > Modify the `message.txt` file by one character and rerun one of the hashing commands.
 Explain how the results between each hash run differ and what this means with respect to security.
+> #### Step 4 - Download VirtualBox for Linux
+> On your Ubuntu VM, navigate to https://www.virtualbox.org/wiki/Downloads and download the latest version of VirtualBox for Linux-Ubuntu 22.04.
+This should download a ".deb" file to your Ubuntu's Downloads folder.
+>
+> While still on the VirtualBox Linux download page, find the SHA256/MD5 checksums and note their values.
+> #### Step 5 - Validate VirtualBox
+> With the VirtualBox Ubuntu deb file downloaded, run an SHA256/MD5 calculation on the local file and compare it to the value listed on the page.
+Do they match?
+Describe what this indicates.